therusetiawan/personal-site/content/posts/beyond-the-books-unforgettable-moments-in-my-masters.md

 ![Interoperability Class] (/img/interoperability-class.jpeg)

 The third semester was conducted entirely in offline mode.
-I enrolled in Blockchain and seminar 2 subjects, totaling 4 credits.
+I enrolled in Blockchain, Advanced Computer Network, and Seminar 2 subjects, totaling 7 credits.
 Blockchain was an optional subject, and during the lecturer i worked on a final project about [smart contract implementation in crowdfunding using Solidity](https://github.com/therusetiawan/crowdfunding-smartcontract).
 Although I only selected 2 subjects in the third semester, it still be a busy semester due to a publication in an international conference, as detailed in the following paragraph.

 #### Thesis, Research Grant and Publication